-"Ammunition", ammunition or cartridge cases, primers, bullets, or propellant powder designed for use in any firearm.
+"Ammunition", assembled cartridges or shells containing cases or hulls, primers, bullets or shot and propellant powder designed for use in any firearm.

 "Conviction", a finding or verdict of guilt or a plea of guilty, whether or not final sentence is imposed.
 Any conviction which has been expunged, or set aside or for which a person has been pardoned or has had civil rights restored shall not be considered a conviction for purposes of this chapter, unless such pardon, expungement, or restoration of civil rights expressly provides that the person may not ship, transport, possess, or receive firearms.